ansible/awx/docs/docsite/rst/administration/ldap_auth.rst

    pair: authentication; team mapping
    single: team mapping

-You can control which users are placed into which controller organizations based on LDAP attributes (mapping out between your organization admins/users and LDAP groups).
+You can control which users are placed into which organizations based on LDAP attributes (mapping out between your organization admins/users and LDAP groups).

 Keys are organization names.
 Organizations will be created if not present.
 Values are dictionaries defining the options for each organization's membership.
 For each organization, it is possible to specify what groups are automatically users of the organization and also what groups can administer the organization.